VolmitSoftware/React/README.md

   * [x] Positional selector
   * [x] Time Selector
   * [x] Entity Type Selector
+* [ ] React Map
+  * [x] Support a "Colossal View" which adds multiple graphs into a map
+  * [x] Allow views to be scrolled vertically down (more graphs)
+  * [ ] Allow shifting the time scale for all graphs by shift-scrolling
+  * [ ] Support designing of maps somehow.
 * [ ] Action Log Board
-  * [ ] Use the scoreboard to log actions currently running
+  * [x] Use the scoreboard to log actions currently running
-  * [ ] Mash percents and counts with queued AND running actions
+  * [x] Mash percents and counts with queued AND running actions
-  * [ ] Toggled just like /re glass or /re mon or /re map
+  * [x] Toggled just like /re glass or /re mon or /re map
+  * [ ] Show RAI tasks with actions
+  * [ ] Make the log scroll instead of showing only current items.
+Update with "Completed"
 * [ ] Actions
   * [x] Action Cull Entities
     * Supports Positional Selectors